 As always, if making this recipe gluten-free, be sure to double check that all of your ingredients are certified gluten-free.
 (Especially the oats.)

-Also, I just cut up some parchment paper to make little baking cup liners.
-But feel free to use your faves or just mist the baking pan with some cooking spray.
+Also, I made my own little parchment baking liners.
+But feel free to use whatever baking liners you love best, or can just mist the baking pan with some cooking spray.

 How To Make Pumpkin Muffins: